-This lively stew of sweet potatoes and collard greens, embellished with fresh corn and tomatoes, is a perfect way to showcase late summer/early fall produce.
-Though these ingredients are generally available all year around, it’s best to make when the last of local summer corn intersects with the your first autumnal cravings for sweet potatoes.
+This lively sweet potato stew features hardy greens, fresh corn, summer squash, and tomatoes.
+It’s a perfect way to showcase early fall produce.
+Though these ingredients are generally available all year around, it’s best to make when the last of local summer corn intersects with the first autumnal cravings for sweet potatoes.

 Make this stew as mild or spicy as you’d like with dried red pepper flakes or sriracha — or let everyone season it to their own taste by passing around either or both of these ingredients.

 Use your favorite greens: Though this stew works equally well with any of the hardy greens — kale, chard, or collards — my favorite for this stew are the latter.